 Questions?
 Email firstname.lastname@example.org.

 The Mazama Nordic Ski School strives to meet students at their current skill level and take them up a notch (or two!).
 Whether you've never strapped into a ski binding, are an alpine skier who wants a new challenge, or a nordic skier who is ready for the next level—this class is for you!

 The Mazama Nordic Ski School offers two types of cross-country skiing classes: Classic and Nordic Backcountry.
 Backcountry Ski Touring (formerly Ski Mountaineering) is taught as a separate program.

-The Nordic Ski School program consists of one mandatory “Meet Your Instructor” Orientation followed by 3 class sessions on consecutive weekends (Saturdays or Sundays) followed by third ski tour, depending on preference noted in your registration).
+The Nordic Ski School program consists of one mandatory “Meet Your Instructor” Orientation followed by 2 class sessions on consecutive weekends (Saturdays or Sundays) followed by third ski tour, depending on preference noted in your registration).
 Flexibility on dates is required.
 Skiing is condition dependent.
 Expect that class sessions might switch between Saturday and Sunday.
 After being accepted into the course, students will be placed into groups based on their skill levels and stay with those groups throughout the course.
 Classes are typically held in late January/early February.

 Classic Cross Country Skiing